t-kuni/sisho/README.markdown

 Sisho is a LLM powered knowledge-driven code generation tool.

 - Strengths
-  - High-precision code generation by including domain knowledge<font color="red">*</font> in the prompt
+  - High-precision code generation by including domain knowledge[^1] in the prompt
-  - Domain knowledge<font color="red">*</font> can be managed with the `.knowledge.yml` file and automatically used according to the generation target
+  - Domain knowledge[^1] can be managed with the `.knowledge.yml` file and automatically used according to the generation target
   - Maintain consistency between files by generating multiple files simultaneously
   - Speed up horizontal deployment based on existing implementations
   - Generate test code based on specifications

-<span style="coloe: red">*</span> Specifications, related code, sample implementations, etc.

 - Concept
   - Aiming for controllable and high-precision generation instead of fully automated autonomous type (code does not become a black box)
   - Aiming to quickly generate an initial implementation of about 80 points for those who can create a grand design of software

+[^1]: Specifications, related code, sample implementations, etc.

 # Demo